 The Fortis Board of Directors ratified the 2020 Restricted Stock Unit Plan (2020 Plan) effective January 2020.
-Under the 2020 Plan, executive officers of Fortis and its subsidiaries may be granted time-based Restricted Share Units (RSU) annually, which may be settled in cash or shares.
+Under the 2020 Plan, certain executive management of Fortis and its subsidiaries may be granted time-based RSUs annually, which may be settled in cash or shares.
 Each RSU granted is valued based on one share of Fortis common stock traded on the Toronto Stock Exchange, converted to U.S. dollars.
 UNS Energy allocates the obligation and expense for this plan to its subsidiaries based on the Massachusetts Formula.
 Fortis accounts for forfeitures as they occur.